-The following table shows the annual compensation paid to or earned by Michael T. Heffernan, our President and Chief Executive Officer, and Ernest A. Kopecky and Douglas R. Carlson, our two other most highly compensated executive officers (together, our "named executive officers"), for the fiscal year ended December 31, 2014:
+The following table shows the annual compensation paid to or earned by (i) Michael T. Heffernan, our President and Chief Executive Officer, for the fiscal years ended December 31, 2015 and 2014, and (ii) Paul Brannelly, our Executive Vice President and Chief Financial Officer, and Barry S. Duke, our Executive Vice President and Chief Commercial Officer (together, our "named executive officers"), for the fiscal year ended December 31, 2015: